 it is necessary to encourage the availability of services, accessibility, industrial or service activities, and the reception of new inhabitants.

-This redefinition of the urban and the rural finally raises the question of the democratic legitimacy
+This redefinition of the urban and the rural finally raise the question of the democratic legitimacy

 for the development of these spaces.
 In particular, it is a question of knowing whether rural people alone should

 rural areas, or whether urban dwellers should also take part in the decision-making process

 Bernard Henri NICOT, “Urbain-Rural: de quoi parle-t-on?”, June 2005

 Christian Vandermotten, “Urban-rural interaction: a renewed question that pinpoints the problem”, Articulo –